How Does Trauma Therapy Work?

 Trauma Therapy Treatment Types

 There are a variety of therapy modalities and interventions that can be used alone or in conjunction with one another in treating trauma victims.
-Trauma therapy helps a person process their traumatic experience by helping them to identify triggers, understand their reactions, and acquire coping mechanisms to help them to manage thoughts and feelings.
+Trauma therapy helps a person process their traumatic experience by helping them to identify triggers, understand their reactions, and acquire coping mechanisms to help them manage thoughts and feelings.

-Trauma therapy helps individuals to come to grips with the fact that the trauma took place and works to help them to move past it.
+Trauma therapy helps individuals to come to grips with the fact that the trauma took place and works to help them move past it.
 It seeks to help people to lessen or remove symptoms and to shift their attention from the past into the present.
-The goal is to help people to regain a sense of power, acquire new mechanisms of coping and eliminate negative behaviors about traumatic stressors.
+The goal is to help people regain a sense of power, acquire new mechanisms of coping, and eliminate negative behaviors about traumatic stressors.

-Even though just about any treatment approach can be used to treat trauma, three specific types of therapies have proven to be the most effective, including trauma-focused cognitive behavioral therapy (TFCBT), psychodynamic therapy, and eye movement desensitization and reprocessing therapy (EMDR).
+Even though just about any treatment approach can be used to treat trauma, three specific types of therapies have proven to be the most effective, including trauma-focused cognitive behavioral therapy (TF-CBT), psychodynamic therapy, and eye movement desensitization and reprocessing therapy (EMDR).

 Trauma-focused cognitive behavioral therapy is a branch of cognitive behavioral therapy specifically used for people struggling with trauma.
-This therapy is specifically targeted to help individuals to address thoughts related to a traumatic event and to generally educate them about trauma and its impact.
+This therapy is specifically targeted to help individuals address thoughts related to a traumatic event and to generally educate them about trauma and its impact.
 The patient is instructed about relaxation methods and coping techniques to help them with symptom management.
-TFCBT helps the sufferer to process thoughts and feelings related to their experience via a trauma narrative, which is a mechanism to help them tell their story.
+TF-CBT helps the sufferer to process thoughts and feelings related to their experience via a trauma narrative, which is a mechanism to help them tell their story.

 Psychodynamic therapy has strong roots in psychoanalysis and mostly pertains to the underlying, unconscious mind.
 It helps the patient to connect and process unconscious thoughts to gain insight into their symptoms and the larger traumatic event.
 Free association techniques are used and defense mechanisms are identified to help the person resolve inner conflicts.

-Eye movement desensitization and reprocessing therapy (EMDR) seeks to help people to process trauma in more favorable ways.
+Eye movement desensitization and reprocessing therapy (EMDR) seeks to help people process trauma in more favorable ways.
 This type of therapy attempts to obliterate blockages in the mind so that a person can work towards optimal mental health.
 An outside stimulus is utilized to prompt attention externally while one processes the trauma.
 In the latter part of the session, the patient is instructed to retain an aspect of their story while tracking movements with their eyes.

-Whatever therapeutic modality is used, trauma therapy helps a person to work through traumatic events, understand symptoms related to trauma, and acquire important coping skills to help them to move forward.
+Whatever therapeutic modality is used, trauma therapy helps a person to work through traumatic events, understand symptoms related to trauma, and acquire important coping skills to help them move forward.

 In Summary